igabirondo16/Linguo/README.md

 # Linguo

 Linguo is a chatbot implemented with Rasa framework, to get the daily news in Basque.
-This project has been developed with the [IXA research group](http://ixa.si.ehu.es/).
+This project has been developed with the [IXA research group](http://ixa.si.ehu.es/) during a summer internship, and directed by [Gorka Azkune](https://gazkune.github.io/) and [Eneko Agirre](https://eagirre.github.io/).

 ## Installation